 But Collins’ fame came courtesy of his bat and feet.
 He was a career .333 hitter with 3,315 hits but, because he played in the same era as immortals such as Ty Cobb, Joe Jackson and Tris Speaker, he never won an official batting title.
 (Under current eligibility rules, he would have earned a batting crown over Cobb in 1914.)
 Collins was purely a singles hitter, seldom racking up extra-base hits; even as the deadball stars powered up in the Ruthian 1920s, Collins demurred, topping out with a mere six home runs in 1924.

-On the basepaths, the agile Collins was a master at studying pitchers to gain that extra step; he stole a career-high 81 bases in the A’s first championship campaign of 1910, and finished his career with 741—good for eighth on the all-time list (sixth among modern-era players).
-In 1912, he stole six bases in two different games, ten days apart; only three other major leaguers have accomplished the feat even once.
+On the basepaths, the agile Collins was a master at studying pitchers to gain that extra step; he stole a career-high 81 bases in the A’s first championship campaign of 1910, and finished his career with 741—good for eighth on the all-time list.
+In 1912, he stole six bases in two different games, 10 days apart; only three other major leaguers have accomplished the feat even once.